KevinDahlberg/wp-theme-spg/README.md

 # Theme Starter Template

 ## Description
-This theme is built on the barebones theme, based off of the `_s` theme, that integrates Bootstrap 4.
+This theme is built on the barebones theme, based off of the `spg` theme, that integrates Bootstrap 4.
 It's featured at www.spgdageneral.com

 ## Features
   - WooCommerce Support